fwupd/fwupd/plugins/colorhug/README.md

 The daemon will decompress the cabinet archive and extract a firmware blob in a packed binary file format.

+This plugin supports the following protocol ID:

+ * com.hughski.colorhug

 GUID Generation
 ---------------